manuelstofer/pflock/Readme.md

 ## Binding Syntax

 Bindings are done using x-bind attribute.
-It uses [json pointers](http://tools.ietf.org/html/rfc6901) to describe the path in an object.
+It uses [JSON pointers](http://tools.ietf.org/html/rfc6901) to describe the path in an object.